Updated for 2019 (But a couple pictures are from 2018.)

 400 East MLK Jr. Boulevard

-The rink is open Wednesdays through Sunday, and starting December 12th, it’ll be open every day through January 6th.
+The rink is open Wednesdays through Sunday, and starting December 16th, it’ll be open every day through January 5th.
 Schedule varies.
+Pictures from 2018.